At a glance

 Beef production

-Raising fed cattle begins with the arrival of a feeder calf (calf fed on pasture) in a feedlot.
+The raising of fed cattle generally begins with the arrival of a beef calf (feeder calf) at a feedlot.
 It is typically 7 to 10 months old and weighs 500 to 900 lb (227 to 408 kg).

-Some producers specialize in the “backgrounding” phase, which ends at around 800 to 950 lb (364 to 430 kg).
-The feeder calves are then ready to begin the “finishing” phase.
+Some producers specialize in the backgrounding phase, which ends at around 800 to 950 lb (364 to 430 kg).
+The feeder calves are ready to begin the finishing phase at this point.

-The feeder calf will remain in a feedlot for 8 to 10 months, until it reaches a weight of approximately 1475 lbs (670 kg), or 700 to 950 lb carcass weight (318 to 430 kg carcass basis).
-It is fed primarily grain corn, forage corn, minerals and vitamins.
+The feeder calf will remain in a feedlot for 8 to 10 months, until it reaches a weight of approximately 1,475 lbs (670 kg), or 700 to 950 lb carcass weight (318 to 430 kg on a carcass basis).
+It is primarily fed grain corn, forage corn, minerals, and vitamins.

-Cereals (corn, barley) fed to steers increase the tenderness and marbling of the meat.
-The cattle have continuous access to food and fresh water.
+The cereals (corn and barley) the animals eat increase the tenderness and marbling of the meat.
+They have continuous access to food and fresh water.

-The rations served are balanced, high quality and have high energy content.
-This diet allows the cattle to gain over 3 lb (1.3 kg) per day.
-When they reach maturity, fed cattle are sold to the slaughter plant, where they will be processed into many cuts of beef.
+Feed rations are balanced, high in quality, and high in energy content.
+The animals’ diet allows them to gain over 3 lb (1.3 kg) per day.
+When they reach maturity, fed cattle are sold to the abattoir, where they are processed into many different cuts of beef.

 Did you know?

-In Quebec, about 65,401 fed cattle are produced annually, for a farm value of approximately $215 million.
+In Quebec, about 61,000 fed cattle are produced annually, for a farmgate value of approximately $221 million in 2024.

 • A 1,450 lb (658 kg) steer yields an average of 850 lb (385 kg) of meat.

-• 200 fed cattle and backgrounding farms are located mainly in the central regions of Quebec.
+• Quebec has about 300 fed cattle farms located mainly in the central regions of the province.

 • The typical specialized farm produces about 2,130 head of fed cattle per year.